Showing Demonstrated Interest in a College Helps Prevent Being Labeled a “Stealth Applicant”

 1. Do the Research

 It doesn’t make sense for a student to engage with a college that won’t be a good fit.
-Using tools like College Insights (CI) and the Common Data Set, families can create lists of schools that fit their most important criteria, narrowing the field down to just those schools they are most likely to attend.
+Using tools like R2C Insights (CI) and the Common Data Set, families can create lists of schools that fit their most important criteria, narrowing the field down to just those schools they are most likely to attend.
 This makes it easier for students to genuinely and enthusiastically interact with these schools because they are top contenders in the field.

 2. Open Those Emails